Chhimi-356/python_assignments/README.md

 # python1
 Here are few python related assignments that I have done.
+For instance  i have done exercises on Panda's merge, groupby, deleting and many more.